-Most sunscreens are filled with ingredients harmful to our skin but to our oceans as well.
+Most sunscreens are filled with ingredients harmful to your skin and to oceans as well.
 Science shows strong evidence that common UV-filters contained in 97% of sunscreens act as hormones disruptors on marine species and impact coral reefs from very small concentrations.
-This also reveals the toxic nature of most sunscreens with numerous chemical compounds in formulas.
 People4Ocean Sun Care excludes all ingredients susceptible to harm your skin and fragile marine life.
 Remember that certain brands falsely claim to be "Reef-Safe" but actually contain harmful chemicals, so always check the label for toxins such as Oxybenzone, Octinoxate & Octocrylene.

 FRENCH POLYNESIA 2019

-P4O co-founder Louise Laing MSc joined the Coral Gardener's restoration team for three weeks in November 2019.
-The main objective of the mission was to establish the Coral Gardener's long-term strategy to restore the functionality of reefs in three marine parks of the northern lagoon.
+P4O co-founder, Louise Laing MSc joined Coral Gardener's restoration team in November 2019.
+The main objective of the mission was to establish Coral Gardener's long-term strategy to restore the functionality of reefs in three marine parks of the northern lagoon.
 The focus is made on corals showing a natural pre-adaptation to climate change and other human stressors.
 If we are able to locally propagate these "super corals", we can assist the natural evolution of lagoon reefs in Mo'orea and give them a fighting change.
 The mission was also the opportunity to train the team to field monitoring methods and new coral transplantation techniques.
-Overall, the collaboration gave a more focused purpose to the actions of the Coral Gardeners and led to an incredible exchange of knowledge and skills from both groups.
-Visit coral gardeners.org now to support their incredible fight for the reef.
+Overall, the collaboration gave a more focused purpose to the actions of Coral Gardeners and led to an incredible exchange of knowledge and skills from both groups.

 2015 - 2017